 No. 1, letter rulings regarding the sole proprietary interest rule that have been issued should stand, and there should be no requirements to obtain another letter ruling even if there are new rules.
-Number 2, as a matter of fundamental fairness, the application and project should be considered under the rules in place at the time the applications were filed.
+Number 2, as a matter of fundamental fairness, the application and project should be considered under the rules in place at the time the

+1 applications were filed.

-Changing the rules and applying those changes retroactively is not fair.
-In many lines of businesses and in many agencies, the government always provides for prospective effective dates for new requirements and provides for grandfathering pending applications and projects.
+2 Changing the rules and applying those 3 changes retroactively is not fair.
+In many lines of 4 businesses and in many agencies, the government 5 always provides for prospective effective dates for 6 new requirements and provides for grandfathering 7 pending applications and projects.

-Gaming is a business, and business decisions and the underlying applications made under one set of rules should receive agency evaluations under those rules.
-This principle of prospective effective dates and grandfathering pending applications should be guiding principles at the Department of the Interior and the National Indian Gaming Commission.
+Gaming is a business, and business 8 9 decisions and the underlying applications made under 10 one set of rules should receive agency evaluations 11 under those rules.
+This principle of prospective 12 effective dates and grandfathering pending 13 applications should be guiding principles at the Department of the Interior and the National Indian 14 Gaming Commission.
+15 new rulemaking as a delay tactic.
+It costs them nothing to call for new rulemakings, but the delay involved is costing the tribes making the application millions and millions of dollars, and poor tribes like us, we can't afford that.

-Gaming applications take a long time to get through the process.
-Since we filed our applications, there have been numerous changes to the BIA checklist, new Section 20 regulations, and the guidance memo.
-The tribes that are most affected by ever changing rules are the tribes least capable of funding the legal and other experts needed to redo, supplement, and update.
+16 Gaming applications take a long time to get through the process.
+Since we filed our 17 18 applications, there have been numerous changes to 19 the BIA checklist, new Section 20 regulations, and 20 the guidance memo.
+The tribes that are most 21 affected by ever changing rules are the tribes least 2.2 capable of funding the legal and other experts needed to redo, supplement, and update.
+23